KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 Polar path consists of an `asset-swap` pallet for parachain runtimes and extrinisics that let parachain developers make their native token accessible on the Ethereum network using [the Snowbridge bridge](https://docs.snowbridge.network) between Polkadot and Ethereum.

-Polar path provides parachains with a solution for creating an ERC-20 wrapper around their native tokens, enabling a trustless, one to one conversion of any existing native parachain token (TOKEN) into a wrapped parachain token (wTOKEN) on Ethereum while maintaining the trustlessness guarantees Snowbridge provides.
+Polar path provides parachains with a solution for creating an ERC-20 wrapper around their native tokens, enabling a trustless, one to one conversion of any existing native parachain token (TOKEN) into a wrapped parachain token (eTOKEN) on Ethereum while maintaining the trustlessness guarantees Snowbridge provides.
+The switch also sends a corresponding amount of the native token to the parachain's sovereign account on the Asset Hub (wTOKEN).

 ## Setup